clamsproject/aapb-annotations/README.md

 information important to the archival process.

 ## Structure of This Repository/Directory
- - `batches` subdirectory (1)
+ - `batches` subdirectory
- - project subdirectories (5)
+ - project subdirectories
- - this repository's `readme.md`
+ - this README file

-### Batches Subdirectory
+### `batches` Subdirectory
 The first directory is the special `batches` directory.
-This special directory maintains tracking information for the whole repository/annotation effort -
+This special directory maintains tracking information for the whole repository/annotation effort.
-Batches are the identity tags of a group of media/GUID annotated for a project-found-below in one go.
+Batches are the identity tags of a group of AAPB-GUID annotated for a project-found-below in one go.
 There are possibly multiple times/events where data is annotated/created for this dataset.
 Each event is a batch.
 Specifically, this directory contains `.txt` files named after the batch name.
 Batches are usually named after their relevant GitHub issue from [AAPB-CLAMS collaboration repository](https://github.com/clamsproject/aapb-collaboration).
-  * Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception of any lines starts with `#` which denotes a comment.
+* Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception to any lines starts with `#` which denotes a comment.
 * A GUID is a unique identifying string that can be used at the AAPB website to find one particular media and its supporting files, eg. `cpb-aacip-96d289b264c` at https://americanarchive.org/catalog/cpb-aacip-96d289b264c.

+> [!NOTE]
+> AAPB-GUID is not [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), but just a naming convention for AAPB media entries.

 ### Project Subdirectories
 Each directory in this repository represents a specific annotation project, its datasets and processing tools.
-This includes its `raw annotated data file`, `software-suite for converting from raw to gold`, `gold-formatted-final-output data file for tool ingestion`, and that project's `readme.md` explaining it and its annotation guidelines.
+This includes its raw annotated data file, gold-formatted final output data file for tool ingestion, software-suite for converting from raw to gold, and a project-specific `readme.md` explaining it and its annotation guidelines.

 The directory name is the name of the project.
 Each directory contains the following files:

+#### Raw intermediate dataset files
+> [!IMPORTANT]
+> `YYMMDD-batchName` directory

-* **RAW INTERMEDIATE DATASET FILES**: `YYMMDD-batchName` directory - these sub-directories contains raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
+These sub-directories contains raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
 Different annotation tools create different file formats with diverse formatting.
-  * The `YYMMDD-` prefix _must_ indicate the time when a batch of annotation is conducted.
+The `YYMMDD-` prefix _must_ indicate the time when a batch of annotation is conducted. (e.g., when the batch is decided to be annotated)
-E.g. the date an annotation guideline is established and the batch to annotate is decided.
+These prefixes are important for easy sorting of annotation processes and machine ingestion of the raw data.
 The `batchName` part of the directory name _must_ match only one of `.txt` files in the batches.

+#### Codebase for conversion
+> [!IMPORTANT]
+> (usually) `process.{sh,py}` and dependencies

-* **CODEBASE FOR CONVERSION**: `process.{sh,py}` - a script to process the raw manual annotations and generate the publically-available "gold" dataset.
+A piece of software to process the raw manual annotations and generate the publicly-available "gold" dataset.
-In addition to this file, if the code requires additional dependencies/scripts, they can stay in the same directory.
+In addition to the main code file, if the code requires additional dependencies/scripts, they can stay in the same directory.
-In case the dependencies are managed by a package manager, the project manager _must_ provide relevant information in the `README.md` file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).
+The dependencies information can be written down in in the `README.md` (below) file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).

+#### Final "Gold" dataset files
+> [!IMPORTANT]
+> `golds` directory

-* **FINAL READY-TO-USE DATASET FILES**: `golds` directory - this directory contains the public "gold" dataset generated by `process.py` script.
-The script _must_ generate one file per GUID (video/audio/text document) and the number of gold files in this directory _must_ match the sum of GUIDs in all batches annotated.
+This directory contains the public "gold" dataset generated by the above script.
+The script _must_ generate one file per GUID (video/audio/text document) and the number of gold files in this directory _must_ match the sum of GUIDs in all batches (`YYMMDD-xxx` subdirectories) annotated.
 The gold dataset is a set of files that are in a format that is ready for use with the newly developed tools.
 I.e. The raw file must be properly formatted so that tools in the next step of the process can use this dataset.

-* **INFORMATION README** `README.md` - project-specific information:
+#### Information README
+> [!IMPORTANT]
+> `README.md` (and possibly `guidelines.md`)

+Project-specific information, including but not limited to:
-    * annotation project name
+* Annotation project name
-    * annotator demographics - Possibly age range, sex/gender (maybe?), language proficiency, occupational characteristics
+* Annotator summary: Some basic demographic information about the annotators.
+Age group, native languages, language proficiency, occupational characteristics, etc.
-    * annotation environment information (name, version, link, tool used, user manual, etc.)
+* Annotation environment/tool information (name, version, link, tool used, user manual, etc.)
-    * project changes: eg: version changes, addition of new batches, change in annotator personnel, etc.
+* Project changes: version changes, addition of new batches, change in annotator personnel, etc.
+* Raw-to-gold conversion code explanation
+  * dependencies, short description of `process.py`
+  * file formats of raw and gold
+  * field description, _datatype_
-    * raw-to-gold generation code explanation - (dependencies, short description of process.py, file formats of raw+gold, column description + _datatype_, version/progress differences, discarded info during process.py, added info during process.py, etc.)
+  * differences, added information, discarded information during `process.py`, added info during process.py, etc.)
-    * _ANNOTATION GUIDELINES_ - sometimes this is a separate file: `guidelines.md`.
-How to annotate in this project, aka scheme.
+* Annotation guidelines - sometimes this is a separate file: `guidelines.md`: How to annotate in this project, aka scheme.
 This section should give sufficient information for the replication of the annotation to produce almost exact similar raw datasets.
-      * How the tool is used
+  * What tool is used, and how it is used.
+In most cases there is a separate codebase (ideally on `clamsproject` GitHub) for the annotation tool, and it should be linked in the project-specific `README.md`.
   * What to annotate
   * Options of label choices
-      * Label formatting. eg. Time format in the annotation tool
+  * Label formatting.
-        * e.g. The standardized time format for the entire repository is [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601).
-`hr:mn:sc.msc`, specifically, precision of milliseconds/3-digits placed after seconds with a **DOT**.
-Frame times are converted to milliseconds with loss of precision past 3-digits, however, due to exact time->image fetching being dependent on the video compression/codec/player, there is no expected need for precision past 3-digits.
-          * _TODO - Change to the time format was agreed upon by Owen King, Keigh Rim, Jeremy Huey on 2023-09-11.
-Dev work is still required to conform to this change._
   * Differentiation between labels, edge cases, other decisions made during annotation.
   * Concerns, limitations, accuracy details. (e.g. Annotation of time accuracy is likely only down to 0.1-0.2 seconds)

+> [!NOTE]
 > `readme.md` files are supposed to be actively maintained by the project manager.
 All `guideline.md` files are recommended to be version-controlled.

 ## List of Current Projects/Subdirectories
 _This section is currently manually updated and may be incomplete.
 It contains information up to the readme's editing date._